Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 .. code-block:: yaml

     AUTHOR: Kreusada
+    DESCRIPTION: >-
-    DESCRIPTION: A quiz to test your logo knowledge to the limit.
-This trivia will send image URLs, and you have to identify the company's name from the logo that is sent.
+      A quiz to test your logo knowledge to the limit.
+This trivia will send image URLs and ask you to identify the company's name from the logo that is sent.

 ---------------------
 Questions and Answers